 This is caused by direct contact with a substance which irritates the skin.
-This is common and causes about 8 in 10 cases of contact dermatitis.
 It most commonly affects the hands.
 Irritant substances are those that can cause inflammation in almost everyone if they are in contact for long enough, often enough and in strong enough concentration.
 For example:

 - Detergents (washing-up liquid, soaps, bleach, etc).
 People who do a lot of cleaning are prone to irritant contact dermatitis.

 - Solvents (such as petrol), oils and other chemicals used in various places of work.

 - Powders, dust and soil.